Vol.1 No.2

 forward to some stimulating debates.
 Next issue, with my review of

-Murder by the Book, I will introduce what will probably be the
+Murder by the Book, I will introduce what will probably be

 most controversial aspect of this newsletter--I will rank the episodes.